Jungle Fever: Music

 The film's soundtrack was by Stevie Wonder and was released by Motown Records.
 Although the album was created for the movie, it was released before the movie's premiere in May 1991.
 It has 11 tracks, all of which are written by Stevie Wonder, except for one.
-Though some believe that Wonder's album was unappealing, others believed that it was his best work in years.
+Though some found Wonder's album was unappealing, others believed that it was his best work in years.

 The instrumental theme for the film is "Bless the Star" by Terence Blanchard.
-This theme was used in Mo Better Blues previously but does not appear on either's soundtrack.
+This theme was used in Mo' Better Blues previously but does not appear on either's soundtrack.

+Release

+Theatrical

+Jungle Fever premiered at the 44th Cannes Film Festival on May 16, 1991, and was released in the United States on June 7, 1991.
+It made $5.3 million in its opening weekend and sparked controversy among viewers.
+On July 7, 1991, the Los Angeles Times published a full page of letters responding to the film and an earlier article by African-American writer Itabari Njeri, who criticized the film for perpetuating myths about interracial relationships.
+Film critics recognized Lee as a provocateur and praised the performances.

 Reception

 Critical response

 The film garnered mostly positive reviews from critics, with particular praise for Samuel L. Jackson's performance as crack addict Gator, which is often considered to be his breakout role.
-On Rotten Tomatoes, the film has an approval rating of 80% based on reviews from 49 critics.
+On Rotten Tomatoes, the film has an approval rating of 81% based on reviews from 52 critics.
 The site's consensus states: "Jungle Fever finds Spike Lee tackling timely sociopolitical themes in typically provocative style, even if the result is sometimes ambitious to a fault."
-On Metacritic, the film has a score of 78% based on reviews from 24 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 78% based on reviews from 24 critics, indicating "generally favorable" reviews.

-Roger Ebert of the Chicago Sun-Times gave it three-and-a-half out of four stars and wrote: "Jungle Fever contains two sequences - the girl talk and the crackhouse visit - of amazing power.
+Roger Ebert of the Chicago Sun-Times gave it three-and-a-half out of four stars and wrote: "Jungle Fever contains two sequences—the girl talk and the crackhouse visit—of amazing power.
 It contains humor and insight and canny psychology, strong performances, and the fearless discussion of things both races would rather not face."